AriFordsham/GHCWiki/commentary/compiler/new-code-gen-pipeline.md

 - **Rewrite assignments** (assignments to local regs, that is, not stores).

-  - Convert graph to annotated graph whose nodes are `CmmSpillReload.WithRegUsage`.
+  - Convert graph to annotated graph whose nodes are `CmmRewriteAssignments.WithRegUsage`.
 Specifically, `CmmAssign` is decorated with a flag `RegUsage` saying whether it is used once or many times.
   - Sink or inline assignments nearer their use points

 - **Figure out the stack layout**, implemented in `CmmStackLayout`.